 Clwyd Special Riding Centre

 Confident equestrian?
 Or absolute beginner?
-Even if you don’t know one end of a horse from another, Clwyd’s special riding center is a run by volunteers to help you feel at home in the saddle.
+Even if you don’t know one end of a horse from another, Clwyd’s special riding centre is a run by volunteers to help you feel at home in the saddle.
 They offer lessons and holidays for people with special needs, focusing on riding, carriage-driving and equestrian vaulting – which is a bit like gymnastics on horseback.

 Clwyd Theatr Cymru, Mold